Step out of life, and back to nature

 If you have elected to climb Huayna Picchu or Machu Picchu Mountains you can begin the hike once your guided tour concludes.
 The ticket price for Huayna Picchu or Machu Picchu Mountain is also included in the price of your trek.
 If you choose not to climb the mountain you will have plenty of free time to explore Machu Picchu before returning to Aguas Calientes by bus.

-Arriving back in Aguas Calientes you will board the expedition train to Poroy.
+Arriving back in Aguas Calientes you will board the expedition train to Poroy or Ollantaytambo.
 From here you will travel by private van to Cusco and back to your hotel.
 Your arrival time in Cusco will depend on the time of your train ticket.

 *In the event that Huayna Picchu Mountain is sold out, you will receive a permit to hike Machu Picchu Mountain